 Where to Go:

 B. Funding and financial abuse is often a barrier.
-If that's the case for you, consider disclosing your situation to someone who you trust will not let the conversation make it back to your abuser.
+Consider disclosing your situation to someone who you trust will not let the conversation make it back to your abuser.
 That person may be able to provide you a short-term place to stay, or may be able to connect you to someone else in the community who can offer you some options.

-C. If you have become too isolated for that kind of community support, seek out public services like shelters.
+C. If you don't have access to that kind of community support, seek out public services like shelters.
 More information is on the resources page.

 Divorce Myths & Facts: